David V. Picker: 1973–1993

-In 1973, Picker left United Artists to form his own production company, Two Roads Productions, and produced Juggernaut and Lenny in 1974 and Smile in 1975.
-Lenny became a critical success and was nominated for six Academy Awards.
+In 1973, Picker left United Artists to form his own production company, Two Roads Productions, producing Juggernaut and Lenny in 1974 and Smile and Royal Flash in 1975.
+Lenny was a critical success, nominated for six Academy Awards.
+However, his next picture, Won Ton Ton: The Dog Who Saved Hollywood, became a notorious flop.

-In 1976 Picker then became President of Motion Pictures at Paramount but served for only a few years, during which he helped develop or greenlight Saturday Night Fever, Grease, and the 1980 Academy Award winner, Ordinary People.
+In 1976, Picker became President of Motion Pictures at Paramount, but served for only a few years, during which he helped develop or greenlight Saturday Night Fever, Grease, and the 1980 Academy Award winner, Ordinary People.

 Upon leaving Paramount in 1979, Picker partnered with comedian Steve Martin to produce that year's The Jerk, Dead Men Don't Wear Plaid in 1982, and The Man with Two Brains in 1983.

 In the mid-1980s, Picker took over as President of Feature Films at Lorimar Productions, developing and supervising the films S.O.B., Being There, and Escape to Victory.
-Hired in 1985 by Columbia Pictures to serve as president of production, Picker greenlit Hope and Glory, School Daze, Vice Versa, Punchline, and True Believer.
+In 1984, he worked with Harry Belafonte to produce Beat Street Hired in 1985 by Columbia Pictures to serve as president of production, Picker greenlit Hope and Glory, School Daze, Vice Versa, Punchline, and True Believer.

-By the mid-1980s, Picker was independently producing again.
-In 1987, he had left the post of Columbia Pictures after David Puttnam had left the company and Dawn Steel and Roger Faxon joining the company. in order to revive Two Roads Productions with a non-exclusive production agreement with Columbia Pictures.
-He worked with Harry Belafonte to produce Beat Street and also produced a remake of Stella Dallas called Stella, starring Bette Midler.
+In 1987, Picker left Columbia after Chairman & CEO David Puttnam exited the company and Dawn Steel joined it.
+He revived Two Roads Productions with a non-exclusive production agreement with Columbia.
+His next film, a remake of Stella Dallas called Stella, starred Bette Midler.

 1993 to 2000s

-Picker produced The Saint of Fort Washington for Warner Bros. in 1993 and The Crucible for Twentieth Century Fox in 1996.
+Picker produced The Saint of Fort Washington for Warner Bros. in 1993, and The Crucible for Twentieth Century Fox in 1996.
 In 1997, Picker became president of Hallmark Entertainment Productions Worldwide to oversee the company's objective of expanding into feature films.
+In that capacity, he became Executive Producer on a host of TV movies and miniseries, including Journey to the Center of the Earth, David Copperfield, and Hans Christian Andersen: My Life as a Fairytale.

 From 2004 to 2008, Picker served as chairman of The Producers Guild of America for the East.
 Picker's memoir about his career in the film industry, Musts, Maybes and Nevers, was released in 2013.

 Personal life and death

 Picker was married three times.
-In 1954 he married Caryl Schlossman, with whom he had two daughters, Caryn and Pam.
-In 1975 he married casting director Nessa Hyams; he produced and she directed the feature film Leader of the Band in 1987.
+In 1954, he married Caryl Schlossman, with whom he had two daughters, Caryn and Pam.
+In 1975, he married casting director Nessa Hyams; he produced and she directed the feature film Leader of the Band in 1987.
 In 1995 Picker married photographer Sandra Jetton, who survived him.
 They lived in New York City.

 Picker's sister is Jean Picker Firstenberg, past CEO and Director of the American Film Institute.
 His uncle, Arnold Picker, was also an executive vice-president at United Artists.

 On April 20, 2019, Picker died in New York City from colon cancer at the age of 87.
 He was survived by his wife, Sandra, his two daughters and his sister.